efsalvarenga/CV/index.md

 _Rio de Janeiro - Brazil (Apr 2014 - Dec 2016)_

 Performed reservoir engineering, production forecast and optimisation roles for Petrobras' pre-salt portfolio, collaborating with stakeholders such as project managers, executives and the regulatory agency.
-- Delivered Lula's 2016 oil reserves estimation to U.S. Securities and Exchange Commission and Brazilian regulatory agency.
+- Delivered Lula's 2016 oil reserves estimation to the U.S. Securities and Exchange Commission and Brazilian regulatory agency
 - Maintained the latest estimate process for seven FPSOs, and over 30 wells, interconnected through the gas pipeline network
 - Created a framework for data pre-processing, integration and communication of project premises such as operational schedule of wells, maintenance program and asset availability
 - Coordinated a team of three engineers responsible for the resource optimisation of submarine equipment and vessels for 15 FPSOs, presenting the allocation proposal to the executive decision board